the compier

 I chose the 5700G mainly for its inclusion of an integrated GPU, not because I wanted to use it, but because I wanted it as a fallback in case my dedicated GPU failed.
 In fact, I tested and Blender renders perform worse when I use both GPUs in parallel instead of just the one.

 This chip was also cheaper than the 5800 with the same number of cores and, presumably, similar performance by all other metrics.
-It took me until after the system was built to realize that its other significant difference from the 5800 is that it lacks PCIe 4 support and is bottlenecking every other PCIe device in my machine.
+It took me until after the system was built to realize that its other significant difference from the 5800 is that it lacks PCIe 4 support and is somewhat bottlenecking every other PCIe device in my machine.

 CPU Cooler — Noctua NH-U12A